 The requirements for ensuring the quality of grow-out culture are as follows:

-After reaching the cage site, transported juveniles should be slowly released into the cage for acclimatizing to the cage water environment.
+After reaching the cage site, transported juveniles should be slowly released into the cage for acclimatizing to the cage water environment;

-Appropriate stocking density should be followed to achieve optimum growth and economic benefit.
+Appropriate stocking density should be followed to achieve optimum growth and economic benefit;

-Artificial floating pelleted feed with high nutritional composition is recommended for grow-out systems.
+Artificial floating pelleted feed with high nutritional composition is recommended for grow-out systems;

 Feed should be broadcasted in the middle of the cage.
 While broadcasting the feed, some feed gets wasted by drifting due to wave and wind action.
-Therefore, attaching a feed mesh, of 0.10-0.05 mm mesh size and 1.0 m width, to the inner net helps in controlling the feed wastage.
-Even, using mosquito net can act as feed mesh for controlling feed wastage.
+Therefore, attaching a feed mesh, of 0.10 mm to 0.05 mm mesh size and 1.0 m width, to the inner net helps in controlling the feed wastage.
+Even, using mosquito net can act as feed mesh for controlling feed wastage;

 It is suggested to broadcast feed slowly and at multiple times during each feeding.
-This will ensure equal availability of feed for all fish, and fish deprived of feed will be non-existent.
+This will ensure equal availability of feed for all fish, and fish deprived of feed will be non-existent;

-Recommended feeding rate in grow-out culture varies from 6.0-1.5%, according to the growth of the fish, and this ration should be divided and given 3.0-4.0 times during each day.
+Recommended feeding rate in grow-out culture varies from 6.0 percent to 1.5 percent, according to the growth of the fish, and this ration should be divided and given 3.0 to 4.0 times during each day;

-Better feed digestion and assimilation ensure better fish growth, thus, a minimum of 3 hours’ time interval between two feeding schedules should be given, and therefore, the feeding frequency should be decided accordingly.
+Better feed digestion and assimilation ensure better fish growth, thus, a minimum of 3 h time interval between two feeding schedules should be given, and therefore, the feeding frequency should be decided accordingly.
 However, feeding should be provided at least twice a day to maintain good fish health.
-Feeding frequency of 3-4 times/day has been observed to show better growth instead of feeding twice.
+Feeding frequency of 3 to 4 times/day has been observed to show better growth instead of feeding twice;

-In grow-out culture, fish growth should be monitored fortnightly and the feeding rate to be adjusted based on the weight gain after every sampling.
+In grow-out culture, fish growth should be monitored fortnightly and the feeding rate to be adjusted based on the weight gain after every sampling;

-In a well-managed cage culture grow-out system, fish fingerlings stocked at 20 to 25 g require nearly 10 months to reach the market size of 800-1000 g, whereas if it is stocked at 100 g size, it takes 5 to 6 months to reach the same size.
+In a well-managed cage culture grow-out system, fish fingerlings stocked at 20 g to 25 g require nearly 10 months to reach the market size of 800 g to 1 000 g, whereas if it is stocked at 100 g size, it takes 5 to 6 months to reach the same size;

-Survival rate varies with stocking size; survival rate for fish stocked at 25 g varies from 90 to 95 %, whereas for fish stocked at 100 g, survival ranges between 95 to 98 %.
+Survival rate varies with stocking size; survival rate for fish stocked at 25 g varies from 90 percent to 95 percent, whereas for fish stocked at 100 g, survival ranges between 95 percent to 98 percent;

-Feed conversion Ratio (FCR) varies from 1.65 to 2.0, and achieving low FCR is dependent on effective feed management.
+Feed conversion ratio (FCR) varies from 1.65 to 2.0, and achieving low FCR is dependent on effective feed management; and

-Fish growth, feeding frequency and rate of feeding for Indian pompano in marine cage culture are given in subsequent clauses.
+Fish growth, feeding frequency and rate of feeding for Indian Pompano in marine cage culture are given in subsequent clauses.

 10 FEEDING

-Any material used for feeding should contain the following five principal constituents; Protein, Carbohydrate, fat, minerals and vitamins, in appropriate balance.
+Any material used for feeding should contain the following five principal constituents; protein, carbohydrate, fat, minerals and vitamins, in appropriate balance.
 For feeding of marine carnivorous fish, fish feed conforming to IS 16150 (Part 6) is recommended.

 10.1 Feeding Storage